-In all subjects ABP had been recorded non-invasively either with auscultatory (Accutracker II [23], Del Mar Avionics Pressurometer P4 [24], Novacor Diasys 200R [25], Oxford Medilog [26], SpaceLabs 5200 [27] or Takeda A&D TM-2420 [28]) or oscillometric (SpaceLabs 90202 [29] or 90207 [29]) devices.
-Whenever the ABP had been recorded with both techniques (using the Colin Medical ABPM-630 [30]) only the oscillometric measurements were used for the present analysis.
+In all subjects ABP had been recorded non-invasively either with auscultatory (Accutracker II [14],

+Del Mar Avionics Pressurometer P4 [15], Novacor DIASYS 200R [16], Oxford Medilog [17], SpaceLabs 5200 [18] or Takeda A&D TM-2420 [19]) or oscillometric (SpaceLabs 90202 [20] or 90207 [20]) devices.
+Whenever the ABP had been recorded with both techniques (using the Colin Medical ABPM-630 [21]) only the oscillometric measurements were used for the present analysis.
 All ABP recordings were truncated so that their total duration did not exceed 24 h.
-In order to eliminate the transition periods between daytime activity and sleep, during which blood pressure often changes rapidly, daytime was defined as 1000-2000 h and night-time as 0000-0600 h [15,20].
+In order to eliminate the transition periods between daytime activity and sleep, during which blood pressure often changes rapidly, daytime was defined as 1000-2000 h and night-time as 0000-0600 h [6,11].
 To contrast the distributions of ABP among normotensive and hypertensive subjects, subjects with definite hypertension were subdivided into two partially overlapping groups: subjects with systolic hypertension (systolic CBP ≥160 mmHg) and subjects with diastolic hypertension (diastolic CBP ≥95 mmHg).

 DBMS/COPY (Conceptual Software Inc., Houston, Texas, USA) was used to convert the available data to a database compatible with the SAS format (SAS Institute Inc., Cary, North Carolina, USA).
 After conversion all ABP recordings were processed by the same computer program, using SAS software.
 The ABP recordings were not edited.
-Within-subject means of the ABP measurements were weighted for the interval between successive blood pressure readings [20].
-Exact confidence intervals for proportions were computed using STATXACT software (CY-TEL Software Corporation, Cambridge, Massachusetts, USA).
-Group means were compared using Student's ttest, and proportions were compared using a standardized normal deviate [31].
-Multiple logistic regression [31,32] was used to identify the factors determining the probability that hypertensive subjects had ABP below the 95th centile of the corresponding distribution in normotensive subjects.
+Withinsubject means of the ABP measurements were weighted for the interval between successive blood pressure readings [11].
+Exact confidence intervals for proportions were computed using STATXACT software (CYTEL Software Corporation, Cambridge, Massachusetts, USA).
+Group means were compared using Student's t-test, and proportions were compared using a standardized normal deviate.
+Mul-